manifoldco/ansible-demo/README.md

 # Manifold Ansible Demo

-This repo houses code used in the [Manifold Ansible Integration blog post](link-tbd).
+This repo houses code used in the [Manifold Ansible Integration blog post](https://www.manifold.co/blog/ansible-manifold-integration).
 It’s set up to provision a simple Python application which pushes logs to LogDNA.
 Credentials necessary to authenticate with LogDNA are fetched from Manifold using the [Ansible Manifold Lookup plugin](https://docs.ansible.com/ansible/latest/plugins/lookup/manifold.html).